ImageMagick/Usage-Markdown/distorts/index.md

 You could even use much larger powers, which will simply translate regions around the source control point, into areas around the destination control point.
 These areas will form a pattern of 'voronoi regions' and can contain a duplicate copies of the source image.

-For example here I map the area around the koala's nose (at coordinates 28,24), into 7 different areas in a hexagonal pattern, producing a 'insect eye' like effect in a very efficent manner.
+For example, here I map the area around the koala's nose (at coordinates 28,24), into 7 different areas in a hexagonal pattern, producing a 'insect eye' like effect in a very efficent manner.

 ~~~
 convert koala.gif -virtual-pixel Black -define shepards:power=25 \